Im-Rises/NesEmulator/README.md

 ## Description

-NesEmulator made in C++ in current development for windows, linux and macOS with SFML, Dear ImGui and GLFW.
+NesEmulator made in C++ in current development for windows, linux and macOS with SFML, Dear ImGui, GLFW and OpenGL 3.

 ## Features